clecherbauer/docker-volume-bindfs/README.md

 # Docker volume plugin for bindfs
-This project is based on vieux/docker-volume-sshfs and currently a "work-in-progress"
+This project is based on vieux/docker-volume-sshfs.
+With this plugin you're able to mount a given path and remap its owner and group.

+I recommend using this plugin with dev-environments **only**, cause of potential security issues.

 ## Usage